-Information regarding the Crime Act (commonly referred to as the Cleary Act) is available through the Department of Safety and Security located in Room M1-23.
+Information regarding the Crime Act (commonly referred to as the Clery Act) is available through the Department of Safety and Security located in Room M1-23 or at the College's website under Consumer Information.

 Inclusive Language

 In compiling this Catalog, every effort has been made to use inclusive language which does not discriminate with regard to gender.
 Any remaining references to the male gender shall be intended to include, wherever applicable, the female gender as well.